benphelps/Phelt/README.md

 # Compiling

-Lux is written in C, and builds with Cmake.
-To compile Lux, run the following commands:
+Phelt is written in C, and builds with Cmake.
+To compile Phelt, run the following commands:

 ```bash
 mkdir build